nobodywasishere/unicon-vscode/README.md

 This is the README for your extension "unicon-language".
 After writing up a brief description, we recommend including the following sections.

+Substantial portions of this codebase have been taken from [Pygments](https://github.com/pygments/pygments) (which has a BSD 2-Clause "Simplified" license) and [language-icon](https://github.com/Chimstaz/language-icon) (which has an MIT license).

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.